lispysnake/serpent/README.md

 A game framework from [Lispy Snake, Ltd.](https://lispysnake.com).
 This is not *exactly* an engine.

+### UNDER DEVELOPMENT

-**Note**: This is very much a work in progress and will continue to change daily.
+This is very much a work in progress and will continue to change daily.
 As such the document provides a rough roadmap and vision overview.
+Note this is a restart of efforts after our lispysnake2d repo (also public)

 ## Support Development